Coming to visit the Connecticut Historical Society? Here are some frequently asked questions to help you plan your visit.

 Food and drinks are not allowed in the museum galleries or in the Waterman Research Center.
 However, you are welcome to picnic on our extensive grounds, and several picnic tables are provided.
 Visitors are also welcome to eat at the tables in the Veeder Living Room or the Auditorium Lobby, when not in use.
 School and youth groups may reserve indoor lunch space for an additional fee.
 Please contact email@example.com or (860) 236-5621 x232 to reserve space.

-Coffee, tea, sodas, and snacks are available for purchase in the museum store, and seating is available in the Veeder Living Room.
+Sodas and bottled water are available for purchase in the museum store, and seating is available in the Veeder Living Room.
 There are also many area restaurants and fast food options, several within a 10-minute walk.
 Ask at the Welcome Desk or call (860) 236-5621 for more information.

 It depends on what you are interested in doing here!
 If you would like to browse our orientation space and “Hallway History Blasts,” peek into the Waterman Research Center, visit our current exhibitions, and stop in the museum store, you should probably plan to spend at least 2-3 hours.
 Or join as a member and come back as often as you want to enjoy new exhibits, explore the Waterman Research Center, and attend programs for families and adults!